vishaltak/gitlab-compose-kit/README.md

 #### 1.1.
 Configure NFS (for macOS)

+**Note:** If you're using macOS 10.15+, do not clone the project into your `~/Documents`, `~/Downloads`, `~/Desktop` directories. `nfsd` has permission issues with your user folders and will run into `stale NFS file handle` errors when trying to create the Docker containers.
+For more context, see [these](https://objekt.click/2019/11/docker-the-problem-with-macos-catalina/) [articles](https://blog.docksal.io/nfs-access-issues-on-macos-10-15-catalina-75cd23606913).

 On macOS this project uses NFS to pass data between host and containers.
 It seems to be more performant than using [osxfs](https://docs.docker.com/docker-for-mac/osxfs-caching/#performance-implications-of-host-container-file-system-consistency).